 - A small reception will follow the ceremony.

 - Receive your new student gift.
-UNO athletic apparel will also be available for purchase at the Locker Room store, located on the first florr.
+UNO athletic apparel will also be available for purchase at the Maverick Locker Room, located on the first floor.

 - Dress is casual but feel free to show some #MavSPIRIT by wearing any UNO gear.